 The following tasks and programs could also be part of phase 1:

-If you are engaged with European customers, you must establish a GDPR subscription center.
+- In Europe, you must establish a GDPR subscription center.

-Marketing and sales activities need to be closely aligned.
+- Marketing and sales activities need to be closely aligned.
 On the platform side, this means that CRM and MA need to be integrated.
 This integration needs to be planned with a thorough understanding of both sales and marketing processes.

 Phase 2: Align sales and marketing activities and sell more (6-12 months)

-ask prospects how they feel sales meetings went,
+- Ask prospects how they feel sales meetings went

-automate communications related to product trials,
+- Automate communications related to product trials

-create a program framework for Account-Based Marketing (ABM).
+- Create a program framework for Account-Based Marketing (ABM)